PeterCaine/Trip-Advisor_Scrape/README.md

 Scraping Trip Advisor using Python and Selenium

 ### warning
-Tripadvisor seems to update their code and labels meaning that the tags used to find reviews may not work after a few weeks/months
+Tripadvisor updates their identifiers meaning that the tags used to find reviews may not work after a few weeks/months; <reminder to put up a 'how to modify'>

-## Install
+## required installs

 - download and install selenium (https://selenium-python.readthedocs.io/installation.html or pip install selenium)
 - download and install geckodriver (for Firefox): https://github.com/mozilla/geckodriver/releases (this can be placed directly into the folder where you run your .py files from (or ipynb notebook, or added to path))